Download National Datasets

 Range: Pasture

-Pasture is a feature class in the Range Management Unit (RMU) data set.
-It represents the area boundaries of pastures within livestock grazing allotments.
+Pasture is a feature class in the Rangeland Management data set.
+It represents the area boundaries of livestock grazing pastures.
+The area corresponds to tabular data in the RIMS (Rangeland Information Management System).

 Purpose:

-Designates boundaries to establish extent of livestock distribution and management within pastures.
+The Pasture feature class designates boundaries to establish extent of livestock distribution and management within pastures.
 This is a published layer created by combining GIS data managed by each National Forest and attribute data stored in the Forest Service Infra database application.
 This dataset is designed for reporting and analysis and is not used to enter or edit data.
+The data will be used to create permit maps, field working maps and any other logical uses that the internal and external public may determine this information is helpful for.

 parent dataset: RMU